 Follow the crowds south for a visit to the renowned Monterey Bay Aquarium—it’s a must-see attraction for a reason.
 On your way back, stop by the Giant Artichoke Restaurant for fried artichoke hearts.

 If you’d like more coastal views, head north on Highway 1, where you’ll find way fewer tourists and many more surprises.
 For a break, stop in Davenport, a tiny cluster of haunts right on the highway that includes a roadhouse inn, bakery, and Bonny Doon Winery Tasting Room.
-Save room for dessert at the Pie Ranch.
-This blink-and-you’ll-miss-it spot holds weekday barn dances and offers farming education to the community, not to mention spectacular pies made with local organic ingredients.
+While you’re there, don’t forget to save room for dessert at the Whale City Bakery.

 For a nature break, take a stop by Año Nuevo State Park and see if you can spot a herd of northern elephant seals.